 Solar PV Panels

-A standard 4kWp, 12 panel system saves 1T of carbon dioxide per year (Dec 2020) according to the Energy Saving Trust (energysavingtrust.org.uk).
+A standard 3.6 kWp, 10 panel system saves approx 1T of carbon dioxide per year (Jan2020) according to the Energy Saving Trust (energysavingtrust.org.uk).
 If you imagine a cube 8.2 m (27 ft) filled with carbon dioxide, then that’s the amount of carbon saved in 1T.

 The Community Fund